BitMEX/api-connectors/auto-generated/php/SwaggerClient-php/docs/Api/UserApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **userMinWithdrawalFee**
-> object userMinWithdrawalFee($currency)
+> object userMinWithdrawalFee($currency, $amount)

-Get the minimum withdrawal fee for a currency.
+Get the minimum, maximum, and recommended withdrawal fees for a currency.

 This is changed based on network conditions to ensure timely withdrawals.
 During network congestion, this may be high.
 The fee is returned in the same currency.
+The \"fee\" field is the recommended fee for fast confirmation on the blockchain.

 ### Example
 ```php